Dear SaaStr: What Are The Best Strategies for Raising Capital if Your Goal is To Get Acquired?

 Having said that, let’s rework the question.
-The best way to maximize the odds a decent ROI acquisition is technically feasible is to (x) raise the least amount of capital necessary to still (y) build a category winner, or at least, a potential category winner.
+The best way to maximize the odds a decent ROI acquisition is feasible is to (x) raise the least amount of capital necessary to still (y) build a category winner, or at least, a potential category winner.

 In acquisitions, usually, the acquirer wants to buy either the category winner (which get a huge premium), or at least, a potential category winner (might be #2 today, but could be #1, it’s growing faster, better tech, etc.).
 The #3 player in the space usually gets bought for peanuts.

 However … most acquirers, Google and Facebook aside, will have structural and cost constraints.
-Billion dollar acquisitions are very rare, and only a handful of companies have the market cap to pull them off.
+Billion dollar acquisitions are still rare, and only a handful of companies have the market cap to pull them off.
 But $50m acquisitions are fairly common and structurally easy for any company worth >= $1 billion itself.
 Very few acquisitions happen that are > 5% of an acquirer’s market cap, or value.
 Only if they are truly “must haves”.

 And … most investors are only going to be happy if they make at least 3-5x on a deal.
 2x, worst case.
 So if you raise money at a $40m valuation … then selling for $50m becomes structurally hard on the start-up side.

->> Or put differently, the economics with your investors get challenging if, as a rule, you sell for less than 8-10x the amount of capital you’ve raised. << More on that here: SaaStr | The 10x Rule: What Raising $1 of Venture Capital Really Means
+> Or put differently, the economics with your investors get challenging if, as a rule, you sell for less than 8-10x the amount of capital you’ve raised. << More on that here: SaaStr | The 10x Rule: What Raising $1 of Venture Capital Really Means

 So, if you aren’t really going for it … at least not yet … not really trying to build your own unicorn.